Torture: Abolition and continued use

 Torture remained legal in Europe during the seventeenth century, but its practice declined.
-Torture was already of marginal importance to European criminal justice systems by its formal abolition in the 18th and early 19th centuries.
+Torture was already of marginal importance to European criminal justice systems by the time of its formal abolition in the 18th and early 19th centuries.
 Theories for why torture was abolished include Enlightenment ideas about the value of the human person, the lowering of the standard of proof in criminal cases, popular views that no longer saw pain as morally redemptive, and the expansion of imprisonment as an alternative to executions or painful punishments.

-It is not known if torture also declined in non-Western states or European colonies during the nineteenth century.
+It is not known whether torture also declined in non-Western states or European colonies during the nineteenth century.
 In China, judicial torture, which had been practiced for more than two millennia, was banned in 1905 along with flogging and lingchi (dismemberment) as a means of execution, although torture in China continued throughout the twentieth and twenty-first centuries.

 Torture was widely used by colonial powers to subdue resistance and reached a peak during the anti-colonial wars in the twentieth century.
-An estimated 300,000 people were tortured during the Algerian War of Independence (1954–1962), and the United Kingdom and Portugal also used torture in attempts to retain their respective empires.
+An estimated 300,000 people were tortured during the Algerian War (1954–1962), and the United Kingdom and Portugal also used torture in attempts to retain their respective empires.
 Independent states in Africa, the Middle East, and Asia often used torture in the twentieth century, but it is unknown whether their use of torture increased or decreased compared to nineteenth-century levels.
 During the first half of the twentieth century, torture became more prevalent in Europe with the advent of secret police, World War I and World War II, and communist and fascist states.
 Torture was used by both communist and anti-communist governments during the Cold War in Latin America, with an estimated 100,000 to 150,000 victims of torture by United States–backed regimes.
 The only countries in which torture was rare during the twentieth century were the liberal democracies of the West, where torture was used against ethnic minorities or criminal suspects from marginalized classes, and during overseas wars against foreign populations.